LightlySaltedJam/ImageColorization/README.md

 # ImageColorization
 Machine Learning - Black and White Image Colorization - Python
+Algorithm written with help from https://github.com/bnsreenu/python_for_microscopists/blob/master/090a-autoencoder_colorize_V0.2.py

 ## Project Setup
 ### In order to run, the folder structure should look something like this: